In light of the Covid-19 pandemic, we have continued to adapt how we deliver our planning and access services.

-Please follow @ourlivepark on Facebook or Twitter for regular updates.
+Please find further details about the impact on delivery below.
+You can also follow @ourlivepark on Facebook or Twitter for regular updates.

 COVID-19 impact on delivery

-- Submit your applications and any additional documentation electronically where possible.
-Either through the e-planning portal or via email to email@example.com.
+- In order to help us deal with your applications and enquiries efficiently, please submit your applications and any additional documentation electronically where possible through the e-planning portal or via email to email@example.com.

 - Ensure your planning application meets minimum validation standards.
 Please read our guidance on how to submit a valid application.
 Over half of all applications we receive are incomplete and correcting this with applicants/agents is a big draw on our time.